 How to Choose a Climbing Harness

-Before we get started on how to choose a climbing harness, let’s get one thing straight: If you purchase any rock climbing harness from a big name company like Petzl, Arc’ Teryx, Black Diamond, Camp, Mammut, etc. you are buying a perfectly good piece of equipment.
+Before we get started on how to choose a climbing harness, let’s get one thing straight: If you purchase any from a big name company like Petzl, Arc’teryx, Black Diamond, Camp, Mammut, etc., you are buying a perfectly good piece of equipment.
 This guide is to help you optimize that choice!
-Some harnesses come with extra features, some fit differently than others, some are lighter, some are a little more bang for your buck.
-We want to make sure you are making the best possible choice when you pick out your next (or first!) harness.
-No matter what you choose, you are going to receive a rigorously tested product that will bring you to the ground safely after your climb.
+Some harnesses come with extra features, some fit differently than others, some are lighter, and some are a little more bang for your buck.
+We want to ensure you make the best choice when you pick out your next (or first!) harness.
+No matter your choice, you will receive a rigorously tested product that will safely bring you to the ground after your climb.

 Before we talk about what makes some harnesses preferable over others, let’s break down the anatomy of this thing: